ory/hydra/README.md

 SDKs are being used.
 The primary goal of ORY Hydra is to make OAuth 2.0 and OpenID Connect 1.0 better accessible.

 ORY Hydra implements the flows described in OAuth2 and OpenID Connect 1.0 without forcing you to use a "Hydra User Management" or some template engine or a predefined front-end.
-Instead it relies on HTTP redirection and cryptographic methods to verify user consent allowing you to use ORY Hydra with any authentication endpoint, be it [authboss](https://github.com/go-authboss/authboss), [User Frosting](https://www.userfrosting.com/) or your proprietary Java authentication.
+Instead, it relies on HTTP redirection and cryptographic methods to verify user consent allowing you to use ORY Hydra with any authentication endpoint, be it [authboss](https://github.com/go-authboss/authboss), [User Frosting](https://www.userfrosting.com/) or your proprietary Java authentication.

 ### Who's using it?